rarandall/cs361_stock_news_microservice/README.md

 A zeromq microservice that responds to a stock ticker msg with highest sentiment news and lowest sentiment news.

 To run the microservice:
+- Request an API Key from the external API provider from https://www.marketaux.com/
+- Update the Auth.py file with your API key
 - Run the main.py file locally.

 To request data from this microservice: